 Liquidity Risk: This risk pertains to how saleable a security is in the market or the ease at which a security can be sold at or close to its true value.
 Trading volumes, settlement periods and transfer procedures may restrict the liquidity of some of the investments.
 The primary measure of liquidity risk is the spread between the bid price and the offer price quoted by a dealer.
 The liquidity of debt securities may change, depending on market conditions.
-At the time of selling the security, the security can become less liquid (wider spread) or illiquid, leading to loss in value of the portfolio.
-Securities that are proposed to be listed generally carry a higher liquidity risk compared to listed securities.
+At the time of selling the security, the security can become less liquid (wider spread) or illiquid, leading to "significant impact cost" while transacting large volumes in particular security.